GTPB/ABSTAT18/pages/Day_1/Simulation.md

 The follow exercises will cover the concepts of:

-* Simulation
+-   Simulation
-* Parameters
+-   Parameters
-* Monte Carlo simulation
+-   Monte Carlo simulation
-* Parametric Bootstrap estimation
+-   Parametric Bootstrap estimation
-* Non-parametric Boostrap estimation
+-   Non-parametric Boostrap estimation
-* Boostrap Confidence Intervals
+-   Boostrap Confidence Intervals
-* Bootstrap Hypothesis Tests for one sample
+-   Bootstrap Hypothesis Tests for one sample
-* Booststrap Hypothesis Tests for two independent samples
+-   Booststrap Hypothesis Tests for two independent samples

 ### Introduction

 One of the greatest powers of using a computer lies in the ability to simulate things.
 What if you don't have any data, but you know the probability model that you want to work with?
 Through the power of simulation, you can use the computer to generate sample values for you.
 It's like doing an experiment, only in the virtual world instead of the real world.
 Simulation is an essential technique in computational statistics.

-* Some distributions  has a corresponding function in R that starts with "r" for random.
+-   Some distributions  has a corresponding function in R that starts with "r" for random.
 For example, if you whant to simulate a sample with normal distribution with mean value 2 and standard deviation 1 with size 20, you can use the above R code :

 ```r
 x<-rnorm(20,mean=2,sd=1)
 ```

 ### What is simulation

-* (Pseudo) random numbers generated from a computer, since the method is completely deterministic.
+-   (Pseudo) random numbers generated from a computer, since the method is completely deterministic.
 Thus, this numbers have a similar behaviour from the random numbers.

-* Random number generator is an algorithm that can generate x_{i+1} from x_i.
+-   Random number generator is an algorithm that can generate x\_{i+1} from x_i.

-* Require a start called "seed", i.e., a number that initiates the deterministic/iterative process.
+-   Require a start called "seed", i.e., a number that initiates the deterministic/iterative process.

-* The "seed" associated to a generator method (algorithm), always produce the same sequence.
+-   The "seed" associated to a generator method (algorithm), always produce the same sequence.

 ```r
 set.seed(1234)
 ```

-* This is an important characteristic, because that gives to the user the possibility to reproduce exactly the same results.
+-   This is an important characteristic, because that gives to the user the possibility to reproduce exactly the same results.

-* Basically the uniform distribution is simulated in this way.
+-   Basically the uniform distribution is simulated in this way.

-> **Uniform Distribution X ~ U(a,b), a<b**
+> **Uniform Distribution X ~ U(a,b), a&lt;b**

 The [Uniform distribution](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)) assigns equal probabilities to all possible ranges of equal length within which the r.v. can fall.
 This distributions is widely used in bioinformatics, Bayesian analysis, quantitative genetics and so on.

 One of the most important applications of the uniform distribution is in the generation of random numbers.
 That is, almost all random number generators generate random numbers on the (0,1) interval.